dkelly255/PP4-Fantasy-Football-Centre/TESTING.md

 Upon completion of the current set of automated testing activities, I then used a tool called `coverage` to generate a report showing the level of coverage the tests are providing for the code-base of the application.

-To install, run and generate a coverage report respectively, please enter the following three commands into the terminal:
+To install, run and generate a coverage report respectively, please ensure you are connected to the test database by changing the `DATABASES` variable in `settings.py`, saving, and then enter the following three commands into the terminal:

 ```
 pip3 install coverage
-coverage run - - source= manage.py test
+coverage run --source= manage.py test
 coverage report
 ```

-Additionally, if you wish to view the report in a more user-friendly, separate & interactive HTML file, then you can run the additional two commands below, and click into the `htmlcov` folder:
+Additionally, if you wish to view the report in a more user-friendly, separate & interactive HTML file, then you can run the additional two commands below, open the broswer on port 8000 and click into the `htmlcov` folder:

 ```
 coverage html
-python3 - m http.server
+python3 -m http.server
 ```

 Currently as you can see from the screenshot below, I am at >85% in terms of the automated testing coverage level, which when combined together with the manual testing activities above, I feel is providing a good level of successful testing coverage given the project deadlines & time constraints: